delmic/odemis/doc/develop/base-api.rst

         Stops the component, and frees the resources it uses.
 After a call to this method, it is invalid to call any other method, or access attributes of the instance.
-It is only possible to call this method again, and this is case it will do nothing.
+It is only possible to call this method again, and in this case it will do nothing.

     .. py:attribute:: name

         *(ro, str)* Name to be displayed/understood by the user.
-        Note: it should not be used by the implementation to affect the behaviour.
+        Note: it should only be stored, and should not be used to affect the behaviour of the component.

     .. py:attribute:: children